 - Currently, it is difficult to provide an accurate revenue loss estimate.
-Depending on how many states sign on to the compact, and when: - The revenue impact from the loss of licensing fees could range from \$40,000 to \$100,000 biennially.
-It will likely be on the lower end in the early years of the compact. - The estimated revenue impact from the loss of application fees could range from \$4,320 to \$12,000 annually.
-It will likely be on the lower end in the early years of the compact. - The first renewal after the effective date would be January 31, 2026.
-Given how new this compact is, it may not yet be operational when social workers renew in 2026. - While there is no appropriation in the bill, OPR would incur approximately \$10,000 in expenses to implement this change. - Vermont could pay a nominal fee to the Compact Commission after the State joins the compact.
+Depending on how many states sign on to the compact, and when: - O The revenue impact from the loss of licensing fees could range from \$40,000 to \$100,000 biennially.
+It will likely be on the lower end in the early years of the compact. - O The estimated revenue impact from the loss of application fees could range from \$4,320 to \$12,000 annually.
+It will likely be on the lower end in the early years of the compact. - More staff and/or IT resources could be needed at OPR to process fees received through this and other compacts. - Vermont could pay a nominal fee to the Compact Commission after the State joins the compact.